mviereck/x11docker/README.md

 As default `--limit` restricts to 50% of available CPUs and 50% of currently free RAM.
 Another amount can be specified with `--limit=FACTOR` with a `FACTOR` greater than zero and less than or equal 1.

 For more custom fine tuning have a look at [Docker documentation: Limit a container's resources](https://docs.docker.com/config/containers/resource_constraints).

+Currently internet access is allowed per default.
+That will change in future versions of x11docker.
+Meanwhile you can disable internet access with `--no-internet`.

 **WARNING**: There is no restriction that can prevent the container from flooding the hard disk in Docker's container partition or in shared folders.